MileHacker Logo

 Reservations

-Reservations are highly recommended, especially for summer visits, as popular sites fill quickly.
+Reservations are highly recommended, more so for summer visits, as popular sites fill quickly.
 Plan well pre-book for the main season travel.

 Permits